 Ask any aeronautical engineer to validate the design claims of the Hyperloop companies and she’ll roll her eyes.
 The first challenge is geometry.
 The faster a vehicle, the straighter a path it needs to follow, else the ride is very uncomfortable for the passenger.
 The original Hyperloop proposal of 700 mph requires a lot of real estate for wide turns.
-Hyper Chariot’s claim of 4,000 mph will be extraordinary hard to accomplish – likely impossible on any overland routes.
-Passenger comfort and safety in some ways are more complicated than trips to outer space.
+Hyper Chariot’s claim of 4,000 mph will be extraordinarily hard to accomplish – likely impossible on any overland routes.
+Passenger comfort and safety are in some ways more complicated than trips to outer space.

 Why is Hyperloop attracting such a bunch of misfits?
 The answer is deceptively simple.
 Hyperloop is the confluence of a romantic vision and impossible technical requirements.
 The companies best equipped to build such a system, Boeing and Lockheed Martin, looked, and said, “No thanks.”
 That created a vacuum for startups to fufill the dream of supersonic intercity passenger transport.
 Who wouldn’t want to make the commute from downtown San Francisco to downtown Los Angles in forty-five minutes?